 Being a tour guide is tough.
 Sure, they get to show off the places they love and meet travelers from all over the world (outside of covid times, of course), but they also have to work long hours, often on their feet all day, in the peak season heat, while dealing with demanding guests.
 It’s not for the faint of heart.

 Why be a tour guide then?
 Because of all the other boxes the job checks off.
 The best tour guides have a heart for serving others, making new connections, and getting involved in the community.
-They also desire to advance in the tourism industry and prove that by researching more than expected and learning how to improve tour guide skills.
+They also desire to advance in the tourism industry and prove that by researching more than expected and learning how to be a successful tour guide.

 10. Organized and punctual